 By Aminu Ahmed Garko

-NAN reports that Saraki landed at Minna International Airport at about 4.10 PM and drove straight to the hilltop home of the reclusive former leader.
+NAN reports that Saraki drove straight to the hilltop home of the former military ruler in a convoy of nine vehicles.

 He said he would answer the question on another day.